Palash90/iron_learn/README.md

 # Iron Learn

-A Rust machine learning library with GPU-accelerated optimization.
+A Rust machine learning library with optional GPU-accelerated optimization.
 Built for learning tensor operations, gradient-based algorithms, and numerical computing with an emphasis on type safety and correctness.

 ## Features